-Join Jungwoo Ryoo for an in-depth discussion in this video Who should watch this course, part of Data Science and Analytics Career Paths and Certifications.
+Join Jungwoo Ryoo for an in-depth discussion in this video Who should watch this course, part of Data Science and Analytics Career Paths and Certifications: First Steps.

 - [Voiceover] This course is for those who are interested in knowing more about data science careers, but not sure of how to get started.
 If you're excited about the prospect of working in data mining and analytics, big data, machine learning, and data visualization, I strongly encourage you to watch this course.
 The goal of this course is to clearly define data science, provide you with insight into the data science marketplaces, and outline the specific skills you'll need to master as a data scientist.